Michigan teen charged in Oxford High School shooting

-Bouchard didn’t offer details about what had troubled school officials.
+Bouchard didn’t disclose what had worried school officials.
 He said investigators believe the gun was already in school.

-“There is nothing that he could have faced that would warrant senseless, absolutely brutal violence on other kids,” the sheriff said.
+“There is nothing that he could have faced that would warrant senseless, absolutely brutal violence on other kids,” the sheriff said, noting that Crumbley had an additional 18 rounds of ammunition when he was arrested.

+In court, Keast said Crumbley entered a bathroom with a backpack and came out with a semi-automatic handgun, firing at students while moving down the hallway.
+The four students who were killed were 16-year-old Tate Myre, 14-year-old Hana St. Juliana, 17-year-old Madisyn Baldwin and 17-year-old Justin Shilling.

+Deputies rushed to the school around lunchtime Tuesday and captured Crumbley within minutes of the shooting.
+His father bought the 9 mm Sig Sauer gun last week, according to the sheriff.

 The shooting should be a wake-up call for new gun laws in a country that has become “desensitized to school shootings,” McDonald told reporters.

-“We have to do better,” McDonald said without offering specific changes.
+“We have to do better,” the prosecutor said without offering specific changes.
 “How many times does this have to happen?
 How many times?”

 “What about all the children who ran, screaming, hiding under desks? ...
 Those are victims, too, and so are their families and so is the community,” McDonald said.